TheGeekOnSkates/cheese/notes.md

 * ROTATE (sorry Forth, ROT is a word and using it doesn't make sense here :D)
 * RANDOM (or RND - idk, 6 chars is not bad, and we already have STACK)
 * A way to move the program counter (similar to "* = <number>" in 6502)
+* Compile-time constants for things like max size of buffer, max stack size, etc.  That way, if I want to port Cheese to some other OS, changing those limits is, well, easy cheesy. :)
 * At first I wanted CLEAR, but now I'm kind of thinking maybe ESC (like in my basic); this way it wouldn't require ncurses or knowledge of every single terminal out there lol; I'd like to keep this in standard C as much as possible).
 * Have SYS work like other instructions: don't run immediately; only run when RUN is called; then, put the end result (the return value of system()) on the stack.
 	Unfortunately, this turned out to be tougher than it looks.
 Why?
 Because I haven't come up with a way for Cheese to handle strings yet. :D